GitauHarrison/notes/oop_python.md

 ![OOP](images/oop/oop.png)

-Object Oriented programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
+Object Oriented Programming (OOP) is a programming paradigm that relies on the concept of classes and objects.
 It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.

 #### Table of Contents